History of Tamil Nadu: Early history

 Ancient Tamil Nadu contained three monarchical states, headed by kings called Vendhar and several tribal chieftaincies, headed by the chiefs called by the general denomination Vel or Velir.
 Still lower at the local level there were clan chiefs called kizhar or mannar.
 During the 3rd century BCE, the Deccan was part of the Maurya Empire, and from the middle of the 1st century BCE to 2nd century CE the same area was ruled by the Satavahana dynasty.
 The Tamil area had an independent existence outside the control of these northern empires.
 The Tamil kings and chiefs were always in conflict with each other mostly over the property.
 The royal courts were mostly places of social gathering rather than places of dispensation of authority; they were centres for distribution of resources.
 Tamil literature Tolkappiyam sheds some light on early religion.
 Gradually the rulers came under the influence of Vedic beliefs, which encouraged performance of sacrifices to enhance the status of the ruler.
 Buddhism, Jainism and Ajivika co-existed with early Shaivite, Vaishnavism and Shaktism during the first five centuries.

 The names of the three dynasties, Cholas, Pandyas, and Cheras, are mentioned in the Pillars of Ashoka (inscribed 273–232 BCE) inscriptions, among the kingdoms, which though not subject to Ashoka, were on friendly terms with him.
 The king of Kalinga, Kharavela, who ruled around 150 BCE, mentioned in the famous Hathigumpha inscription of the confederacy of the Tamil kingdoms that had existed for over 100 years.

 Karikala Chola was the most famous early Chola.
 He is mentioned in a number of poems in the Sangam poetry.
+Purananuru poem 224 mentions him as a great king who performed Vedic Sacrifices.
 In later times Karikala was the subject of many legends found in the Cilappatikaram and in inscriptions and literary works of the 11th and 12th centuries.
 They attribute to him the conquest of the whole of India up to the Himalayas and the construction of the flood banks of the river Kaveri with the aid of his feudatories.
 These legends, however, are conspicuous by their absence in the Sangam poetry.
 Kocengannan was another famous early Chola king who has been extolled in a number of poems of the Sangam period.
 He was even made a Saiva saint during the medieval period.